How to work with Policies in ASP.NET Core Identity

 Now we have to create a Policy that will send the Allowed User names to the AllowUserPolicy class.
 We will use the AddRequirements(requirement) method to specify the Custom Requirements to my Policy.

-In the below given code of the ConfigureServices() method of the Startup.cs class (for DOT NET 5 and previous versions), we did 2 things which are:
+In the below given code of the Program.cs class, we did 2 things which are:

 • 1.
-Added a Custom Requirement to a Policy called NotTom.
-In order to create the Custom Requirement we have used the AddRequirements(requirement) method and passed to it a new object of the BlockUserPolicy.cs class.
+Added a Custom Requirement to a Policy called AllowTom.
+In order to create the Custom Requirement we have used the AddRequirements(requirement) method and passed to it a new object of the AllowUserPolicy.cs class.

 • 2.
 We also registered the authorization handler class with the service provider as an implementation of the IAuthorizationHandler interface.